 fd is the maximum Doppler shift of the corresponding channel.
 In this example, since the gain of the second Gaussian function is zero, the value assigned to the gain of the first Gaussian function is irrelevant (we leave it to its default value of 0.5), because the associated channel System object created later normalizes the Doppler spectrum to have a total power of 1.

-help doppler for more information on how to construct a bi-Gaussian Doppler structure.
+For more information on how to construct a bi-Gaussian Doppler structure, see

 fd = 10; % Chosen maximum Doppler shift for simulation sGauss1 = 2.0; fGauss1 = -5.0; dopplerComp1 = doppler('BiGaussian', ...
 'NormalizedStandardDeviations', [sGauss1/fd 1/sqrt(2)], ...
 'NormalizedCenterFrequencies', [fGauss1/fd 0], ...
 'PowerGains', [0.5 0])

 dopplerComp1 = struct with fields: SpectrumType: 'BiGaussian' NormalizedStandardDeviations: [0.2000 0.7071] NormalizedCenterFrequencies: [-0.5000 0] PowerGains: [0.5000 0]

 To simulate the first magneto-ionic component, we construct a single-path Rayleigh channel System object

 chanComp1 with a frequency-shifted Gaussian Doppler spectrum specified by the Doppler structure